P-p-H-d/mlib/README.md

     void mapFunc(dest, item)

-with both dest & item which are of the same type than the one of the container.
-It transforms the 'item' into another form which is suitable for the reduceFunc.
+with both dest & item that are of the same type than the one of the container.
+It transforms the 'item' into another form that is suitable for the reduceFunc.
 If mapFunc is not specified, identity will be used instead.